COVID-19 Vaccine Basics

 This PDF provides links to answers for important questions about safety, side effects, logistics & dosing and education from the CDC and others.

 What are the Covid-19 Vaccines, and how are they different?

-Vaccines are one of the most important tools we have in stopping the SARS CoV-2 pandemic.
+Vaccines are one of the most important tools we have in stopping COVID-19 (SARS CoV-2).
 Because patients rely on us for accurate information to make informed decisions about their health, it’s important for nurses to understand how different vaccines work.

 - Watch our nurse experts cover how the difference COVID-19 vaccine platforms work to prevent COVID-19, information about the Emergency Use Authorization process, and common vaccine side effects.